-In this guide we’ll take a look at the best head torches.
+In this guide we’ll take a look at the best head torches for the UK market.

 I’ve compared brightness, battery life, comfort and cost